 He asked, “Is there anything I can get you?”

 “No,” I said; “I am perfectly comfortable.”

-“Good,” he said, and he looked down to the wide pail that my feet were resting in (I had found it at the foot of the deck chair, so it seemed perfectly natural to rest my feet in this pail while I sat in the chair) and he reached behind him for a bucket of freshly mixed concrete and poured it over my feet.
+“Good,” he said, and he looked down to the wide pail that my feet were resting in (it was at the foot of the deck chair, so it seemed perfectly natural to rest my feet in this pail while I sat in the chair) and he reached behind him for a bucket of freshly mixed concrete and poured it over my feet.
 He repeated the process until the concrete had reached halfway up my shins.
 I watched his performance without comment, for it somehow seemed a perfectly natural thing to do.
 He left, also without comment.
 The next day, the concrete had set.
 He returned to ask if I was comfortable.